How To Travel On No Money At All (‘The Tourist’)

 For example, when I tell people I’ve been to Italy, Spain, France, Germany, England, Scotland, Ireland and Morocco in the last 15 months, their first response--thought or articulated--is something along the lines of, “Oh, wow!
 The hotels!
 The food you must be eating!
 The sites you must be seeing!
 I’m so jealous!”

-"There are really only THREE types of traveler: The Tourist, the Backpacker/Student, and the Vagabond/Constant Traveler."
-In my experience, these categories don't reflect the individual's background or identity so much as what comfort level they are willing to travel at, and the definition may surprise you.
-For example, it took me a while to realize that I fit somewhere between the Constant Traveler & the Backpacker/Student.
+In my experience, these categories don't reflect the individual's background or identity so much as what comfort level they are willing to travel at.
+For example, it took me a while to realize that I fit somewhere between the Vagabond & the Backpacker/Student.
 Why?
 Because I know plenty of constant travelers who have been vagabonding for years & years.
 To do this, many of them have no issue sleeping on the streets or dumpster diving to save an incredible amount of money.
-I won't.
 I travel long-term, but I do wish to taste local delicacies on occasion and I refuse to dig them out of a garbage can.
 I have, however, been known to show up in a city with nowhere to stay, fully aware that I may be illegally camping out in a cow pasture that night to save a few bucks.
 Know who you are & what you are really looking for.

 n. a person who is traveling or visiting a place for pleasure.